stackmuncher/stm_server/stm_graphql/README.md

 This lambda looks for a JWT in `Authorization` header and returns HTTP 401 error if it's missing, expired or invalid.

+It requires `n` and `e` values from the JWK as env vars.
+See https://stackmuncher.us.auth0.com/.well-known/jwks.json for values.
+The values can be found in Auth0 config for the application.

 #### API Gateway

 * HTTP API with Lambda